BNN-UPC/Atom_Neural_Traffic_Compression/code/README.md

 ```

 ### Preparing the datasets used in the paper
 To avoid processing the entire datasets, we also provide the already-processed datasets used in our paper.
-These can be found in [https://drive.google.com/file/d/1CF8og3RKeE4jkT79Q8iD68ra-06ZxtMN/view?usp=sharing](https://drive.google.com/file/d/1CF8og3RKeE4jkT79Q8iD68ra-06ZxtMN/view?usp=sharing) and they should be unzipped and moved to "./data/files_to_be_compressed/tfrecords".
+These can be found in [https://drive.google.com/file/d/1CF8og3RKeE4jkT79Q8iD68ra-06ZxtMN/view?usp=sharing](https://drive.google.com/file/d/1CF8og3RKeE4jkT79Q8iD68ra-06ZxtMN/view?usp=sharing) or [https://bnn.upc.edu/download/atom_processed_datasets/](https://bnn.upc.edu/download/atom_processed_datasets/) and they should be unzipped and moved to "./data/files_to_be_compressed/tfrecords".

 ## Training the models
 To execute the following scripts to train the models, we should do it from the "code" directory.